 Over the 2008 season, the Yankees got more than expected from righthander Dan Giese, whom they recalled from AAA Scranton/Wilkes-Barre on June 6 of that year.
 The roster spot became available when the team placed reliever Chris Britton on the 15-day disabled list with a strained left ribcage.

-The Yankees sent outfield prospect Marcus Thames, currently with the Tigers, to Texas and welcomed Ruben Sierra back on June 6, 2003.
+The Yankees sent outfield prospect Marcus Thames to Texas and welcomed Ruben Sierra back on June 6, 2003.

 A Cecil Fielder home run and a Derek Jeter triple were the big blows in a June 6, 1997, 6-3 win over the Brewers.
 Lightly used Scott Pose, playing left field and leading off, reached base his first three times up.